Azure/appservice-landing-zone-accelerator/CONTRIBUTING.md

 resource resourceModuleA 'module/someResource' = {
   name: 'myResource'

-  //This is wrong, does not build implicit depedency
+  //This is wrong, does NOT build implicit depedency
   //storageAccountName: storageName

-   //This is OK, does not build implicit depedency
+   //This is OK, does build implicit depedency
   storageAccountName: storage.name
 }